celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 ![tracing](img/tracing-dashboard.png)

 Mainly, for "ShrEx" and reconstruction analysis we need to know if the reconstruction succeeded and the time it took.
-The tracing in this case would provide both for the whole reconstruction operation and for each sub operation of each process and the node involved.
+The tracing in this case would provide all three metrics for the whole reconstruction operation and for each sub operation of each process.

 #### Spans
 Span represents an operation (unit of work) in a trace.
 They keep the time when operation _started_ and _ended_.
 Any